Do moth balls or Clorox help keep garter snakes away from the house and yard?

 You have a great environment they that's why they like/love your place.
 So make it un friendly.
 Cut the grass, get ride of wood piles and compost on the ground piles, or rock piles.
 Make sure you stack every thing off the ground.
 No rock walls or wood decks.
 No cracks or wholes around the house, garage.
 Go to hardware store and get a bucket of premix cement filler or calk.
 Fill in everything.
 Mine were coming in where the cable guy didn't seal the hole for the wire.
 If you have vents around your house replace bent or damage, I took mine off, added screen door mesh to the inside with a calk gun the put it back on and sealed the edges.
 This was to stop crickets and small things getting under besides a cool and warm place that is desirable.
 Get rid of their food source and there habitat, that's a good start.

 Pheromones, they leave an invisible trail to your house and entryways.
 So if you don't get rid of this more will come it's a road sign for them.
 You must wash patios, garages, sidewalk with bleach.
 Be carful it will kill flowers and grass.
 I just clean out a small greenhouse I have it took two gallons, just pour and use a stiff brush.
 Also I bought a large pump sprayer filled it with bleach and went around the house and garage and spray the ground and three ft up the walls, I have a stucco house so it worked well.
 I also raked the dirt and sprayed that to.
 Yes I killed 300, if you are up for it, use tree lopers and have a garbage bag ready, I have three kinds of loppers the best was the extended ones, go fast and aim at the back of the head, I can't touch them or catch them.
-They move slow in the morning or when its cool.

 So the rule, don't freak out get mad and go to war, you will win, if you make your place unliked they will go some where else.
 I still have dreams about them, but I know that they just represent fear in my life, so I work on that.
 You will win, it will take some time, and just make sure you clean up and be mindful of creating habitats for them.
 Btw, I had lots of snake, and I had lots of mice too, so heck with that theory.